catkira/open5G_phy/README.md

 Starting with a defined symbol is necessary, because the AXI-DMA core cannot transfer any meta information with the payload.
 (It is however considered to insert the {Frame, Subframe, Symbol)-number, this would only increase the data rate slightly but provide an extra level of robustness.)
 Each symbol has the block exponent inserted at the beginning, which can be used for AGC (automatic gain control).
 The block exponent occupies the same space as one IQ sample.
 <br>
-The data rate at the output of this core is 100 frames/s * 10 subframes/frame * 14 symbols/subframe * (240 + 1) SC/symbol * 2 byte/SC = 6.72 MB/s when using a BWP (bandwidth part) of 20 RBs.
+The data rate at the output of this core is 100 frames/s * 10 subframes/frame * 14 symbols/subframe * 300 SC/symbol * 2 byte/SC = 8.4 MB/s when using a BWP (bandwidth part) of 25 RBs like in a 5 MHz channel.
 <br>
 A non-continuous mode will possibly be added in the future.
 In the non-continuous mode it can be configured which symbols and subcarriers should be forwarded.
 This feature would need to scatter-gather functionality in order two forward two different blocks that are close to each other on the time axis.